daohoangson/flutter_widget_from_html/docs/migration.md

 }
 ```

-Instead of returning `String` for text, `WidgetSpan` for inline, `Widget` for block, you must call the appropriate method on `Flattened`.
+In the past, the `buildBit` method returned results in a dynamic manner.
+The flattener would automatically interpret `String` as text, `WidgetSpan` as inline elements, and `Widget` as block elements.
+This approach was prone to errors and potentially risky.
+With the introduction of the `flatten` method, you are now required to call the specific method that corresponds to the intended action, making the process more controlled and less error-prone.

 ### detach, insertAfter and insertBefore